werto87/small_memory_tree/README.md

 ## Usage Example with [st_tree](https://github.com/erikerlandson/st_tree)
-As always for more examples look in the tests for example in test/smallMemoryTree.cxx
+As always, for more examples, look in the tests, for example, in test/smallMemoryTree.cxx

-### create small_memory_tree and retrieve children of node using a path
+### create small_memory_tree and retrieve children from the node using a path
 ```cpp
 #include <iostream>
 #include <small_memory_tree/stTree.hxx>